UltiRequiem/UltiRequiem/ABOUT.md

 ### JavaScript

-I started programming in JavaScript only two months ago, but it has quickly become my favorite language because of things like asynchronism, callbacks, and the fact that everything is an object.
+I started programming in JavaScript only few months ago, but it has quickly become my favorite language because of things like asynchronism, callbacks, and the fact that everything is an object.